krunixbase/GDPR-Evidence-Validator/README.md

+This repository demonstrates how audit‑ready compliance evidence can be validated and presented.

 # GDPR Evidence Validator

 GDPR Evidence Validator is an offline compliance validation tool designed to assess the availability and completeness of key GDPR evidence artifacts.